-Fall Scholarships 2013
+Fall Scholarships 2017

-Full work-study students work 20-25 hours per week on a variety of tasks--principally in food service and dishwashing.
-Partial work-study students work approximately 10 hours per week.
+Full work-study students work approximately 20 hours per week on a variety of tasks—principally in food service and dishwashing.
 (No full work-study in glass.)
-Most positions involve physical labor, but there are a few which can accommodate physical limitations.
-If you have physical limitations, please send a separate note explaining what kinds of work you are able to do.
-This will not factor into selection, but will help us with assignments.
+Partial work-study students work approximately 12 hours per week.
+Most work-study jobs are labor intensive.
+If you have physical limitations and you are selected for work-study, please let us know before you get here what kinds of work you can do, and we’ll do our best to make an appropriate work assignment.
 In addition to regular duties, work-study students are required to work from 9:00 AM to 5:00 PM on the day before and the day after their session.
 If you cannot meet this requirement, do not apply.

 Financial need: why attending Penland would be a financial hardship for you.